 Collagen needs to be produced from within.
-Topical collagen doesn't do that much.
-Instead, to focus on stimulating collagen production, you'll need to use other ingredients (vitamin C, bakuchiol, retinol) or have a procedure like micro-needling.
+Topical collagen doesn't do that much, if anything.
+Instead, to focus on stimulating collagen production, you'll need to use other ingredients (vitamin C, bakuchiol, retinol, peptides) or have a procedure like micro-needling.

 For topical products, hyaluronic acid is the clear winner.
 Building collagen takes time and other methods, but it will give you the most long-term and visible results to prevent wrinkles and improve skin elasticity and strength overall.